bsnes-emu/bsnes/docs/interface/higan.md

 even though the Famicom did not support alternate controllers, because the Famicom emulation core also emulates the NES, which did.

+**Controller**
+is like "Controller Port 1"
+for consoles that only have one controller port.

+**Hardware**
+appears for consoles with buttons on the main unit, like the Game Boy, or Master System.
+It only allows the built-in controls to be used.

+**Cartridge**
+appears for the Game Boy and Game Boy Colour.
+The options inside it do nothing.

 **Expansion Port**
 allows you
 to connect different emulated devices